ansys/pyensight/doc/source/rest_api/rest_api.rst

     >>> uri_base = f"http://{s.hostname}:{s.html_port}/ensight/v1/{s.secret_key}"

-The base URI looks something like this (the port and GUID varies):
+The base URI looks something like this (but the port and GUID varies):
 ``http://127.0.0.1:36474/ensight/v1/b7c04700-0a27-11ee-be68-381428170733``.